alexandershalin/rclone_script/ReadMe.md

 ```
 and follow the instructions.

+## What have been done to make it specific for Retroflag GPi?

+1. Removed all cloud providers except Google Drive to make installation process as easy as possible
+2. Menu changed to fit GPi screen
+3. Notifications size changes

+## Troubleshooting

+Q: Why are my saves not synced on emulator start/stop automatically?
+A: By some reason script calls were not added to runcommand.

+Q: To be added.

+## All the other stuff for original rclone_script below

 I ***strongly*** recommend reading this page completely before actually doing this!
 You can also look at these Wiki pages to better understand what this script does:

 * [Step-by-step guide through the installer](../../wiki/RCLONE_SCRIPT-install)